cal-itp/data-infra/docs/publishing/sections/7_ckan.md

 (publishing-ckan=)
 # Publishing data to California Open Data aka CKAN

+NOTE: Only non-spatial data should be directly published to CKAN.
+Spatial data (i.e. data keyed by location in some manner) has to go through the Caltrans geoportal and is subsequently synced to CKAN.

 ## What is the California Open Data Portal?

 The state of California hosts its own instance of CKAN, called the [California Open Data Portal](https://data.ca.gov/).